General Dynamics F-16 Fighting Falcon operational history: Yugoslavia (1994–1995, 1999)

-Operations in Afghanistan (2001–present)
+Operations in Afghanistan (2001–14)

-Since April 2005, eight Royal Netherlands Air Force F-16s, joined by four Royal Norwegian Air Force F-16s in February 2006, have been supporting International Security Assistance Force ground troops the southern provinces of Afghanistan.
+After April 2005, eight Royal Netherlands Air Force F-16s, joined by four Royal Norwegian Air Force F-16s in February 2006, supported International Security Assistance Force ground troops the southern provinces of Afghanistan.
 The detachment is known as the 1st Netherlands-Norwegian European Participating Forces Expeditionary Air Wing (1 NLD/NOR EEAW).
 On 31 August 2006, a Royal Netherlands Air Force F-16AM crashed in Ghazni province and the pilot, Capt.
 Michael Donkervoort, was killed.
 No cause was determined, but the investigation referenced the fact that a camel spider and other creatures had recently been found in the cockpits of Dutch aircraft in Afghanistan.

 Libya 2011

 Six Dutch F-16s operating from Italian base in the framework of Operation Odyssey Dawn.

 Iraq and Syria, 2014–2016

 Six F-16s and two reserve from the RNLAF are participating in the allied bombing actions against ISIL in Iraq, and since early 2016 also participate in raids in Syria.